proffessor29/Movie-recommendation/README.md

 # Movie-recommendation
 Hello there!
-Cinedantan is a public domain movies streaming webapp.
+it is a public domain movies streaming webapp.